Folkwise-io/MintbeanPlatformV3-frontend/docs/README.md

 [See here](https://www.npmjs.com/package/react-markdown-it#usage) for usage example.

+### Editor

+We will use [Ace](https://github.com/securingsincity/react-ace) for inputs with syntax highlighting on steroids.

 ### Debugging in VSCode

 In VSCode, you can go over to the "Run" tab on the left-hand panel and run "Debug Jest tests".
 This will let you set breakpoints in VSCode itself.
 How cool is that?